an-karn/Beergame-using-Python-Django/README.md

 - Test cases for the Django web interface were provided in the SE/player/test.py.
 However, these test cases do not function yet as the table functionality provided by Django is not implemented yet.

-Regarding the created tests:
-- One would be testing if the user enters as a player or an instructor.
-This is saved in the boolean variable in the registration form.
-- A second test was added in the "player/test.py" file.
-It tests whether the player is looged_in currently as no session_variables are created.
-We were only checking if the logged_in.html page is rendered or not.
-Suggestion: later this should be changed to a session variable.

-Additional tests should be:
+Ideas for additional tests:
 - Once a player is logged_in, it should be tested if plots can be accessed.
 - In addition, test if the different screens are available for the player.
 This can be done by checking if the different html pages can be rendered.
 - In the "active_in game check" file, test cases were created in order to check which player is active in which game.
 This is also helpful for the "player_index.html" as all the active games are to be shown instead of sample "Game #" number.

 All the above changes are towards the web platform.
 Now we have also included requirements files and creating entity functions:
 - The main functions for the player entity can be found in the "player.py" file regarding role,demand, shipment, inventory.